 - Customers can try on more shoes - Since the shoes are on the floor rather than a back room, the customer can try on more shoes in the same amount of time.
 Getting product to the customer quickly is not a full service / self-service decision.

-- The right product is in stock - By focusing on having the right stock of in-demand brands, Macy’s will drive sales.
-This is a function of the buying and planning teams pickingthe right product to sell.
+- The right product is in stock - By focusing on having the right stock of in-demand brands and sizes, Macy’s will drive sales.
+Here's an online product review submitted by a consumer about a pair of shoes a colleague just happened across while shopping that illustrates my point exactly: "Nice shoe and am trying one more size...I wish I could just go to a store and try these on.
+This is why department stores are going out of business.
+They're making me shop online."
+Picking the right product to sell and carry in stores is a vital function of the buying and planning teams.
 It’s not being driven by the store moving to a self-service model.

 Self Service Can Be A Death Spiral

 It’s much easier for retailers to make their model a self-service model because it means they don’t have to reinvent store processes to meet the growing expectations of customers.
 They don’t have to train associates.
 They don’t have to ask qualifying questions to customers.
 It’s easy to stack the boxes high, watch sales lift, and then derive that the associate had no value in the shopping experience.
 This is how the ‘death spiral’ starts.
 Retailers reduce a level of service, gain a temporary benefit either in higher sales or lower costs, but over the long term diminish the brand and future sales.
 When you remove the associate from the in-store experience, retailers: